-Repair Category 2 Notes The electrical installation is of mixed eras with no recent electrical testing noted.
+I manufactured Repair Category 2 Notes The electrical system was noted to be of an older pattern with no recent testing noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.